maaolawuyi/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-script  moves all files beginning with an uppercase letter to the directory /tmp/u.
+script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory